MetaMorphic-Digital/draw-steel/README.md

 ## AI Policy

-The Draw Steel system does not use AI art, code, or writing.
-We expect all contributors to abide by this in their pull requests.
+The Draw Steel system does not make use of AI (generative or otherwise) for any area of its implementation, be that art, code, or other.
+We expect all contributors to follow this same policy when contributing with a pull request; contributions made using AI will be rejected outright.